 - If a firearm was used in “furtherance” of another crime such as drug trafficking or committing a felony

-- Related fo a federal investigation such as drug trafficking or money laundering
+- Related to a federal investigation such as drug trafficking or money laundering

 - If a federal agency such as the DEA or ATF is the one bringing charges

 Negligent discharge of a firearm means you willfully fired (discharged) a gun in a grossly negligent manner, in a way that someone could be hurt or killed.
-If a gun goes off by accident, it is not considered negligent discharge, because you did not willfully intend for the gun to go off.
+If a gun goes off by accident, the court does not consider it negligent discharge because you did not willfully intend for the gun to go off.

 Unlicensed Sale of Firearms